pogobanane/pogobanane.github.com/content/authors/admin/_index.md

 ## About Me

 Peter Okelmann is a PhD candidate with the [DOS](https://dos.cit.tum.de) group at Technical University Munich.
-His research interests include virtualization with containers or virtual machines, and often their intersection with networking.
+His research interests include virtualization with containers or virtual machines, often at their intersection with networking.
-Aside from his research, he contributes to [NixOS](https://nixos.org) as a maintainer.
+Aside from his research, he sometimes contributes to [NixOS](https://nixos.org) as a maintainer.